Paleobiota of the Kristianstad Basin: Plesiosaurs

+Scanisaurus: S. cf. nazarowi; Ivö Klack, Ignaberga, Maltesholm, Axeltorp, Kjuge; Latest Early Campanian; Vertebral centra, detached teeth, diaphysical ossifications of humeri and femora; The most common plesiosaur in the Kristianstad Basin.
+Scanisaurus is no longer considered a valid taxon, but the name continues to be used for practical purposes.
+S. nazarowi is the type species of Scanisaurus and was previously referred to Cimoliasaurus.

+S. sp.: Ignaberga, Åsen; Latest Early Campanian – early Late Campanian; A crushed skull, isolated teeth; Fossils of this species include the only plesiosaurian skull (albeit crushed) known from Sweden.
+The preserved teeth are similar to those referred to Scanisaurus cf. nazarowi.

 Pterosaurs

 Possible pterosaur bone fragments have been recovered from earliest Campanian-age deposits at Ullstorp, though they remain unpublished.

 Scincomorpha

 Fossils of terrestrial scincomorph lizards have been recovered in the Kristianstad Basin, but are as of yet unpublished.

 Turtles

 In addition to the fossils described below, indeterminate turtle remains, including limb bones and carapace fragments, have also been recovered from Ivö Klack, Ugnsmunnarna, Ignaberga and Åsen.